 Daniel goes on to say that it won't have the same effect on your metabolism: "Not only does traditional cardio suffer from constrained energy expenditure but also fails to elicit the anabolic response people require to ensure their metabolism runs high and induce long-lasting body composition changes."

 However, cardio can be great for other factors such as helping to boost your immune system and to keep your heart and bones healthy - so don't completely dismiss it.
+Read more about how cardio exercise helps our brains as well as weight loss and heart health on the site after reading this piece.

 Immune wellbeing & cardio